lwear/FirebaseTicTacToe/README.md

   }
 }
 ```
+ 5. Now load your tic tac toe game in a browser on localhost:5000.
+It should now say "Waiting for second player to join".
+This means it's working!
+ 6. Also, look at the RealTime Database in the Firebase Console, and you should see p1 showing "online:1".
+ 7. Now open the tic tac toe game in a second browser tab on localhost:5000 and it should say "Waiting fo opponent to move".
+Go to the first tab with the game loaded and notice it now says "Your Move".
+Check the database again and notice that p2 now shows "online:1".
+ 8. Congratulations, your online database is now working.

-TASK 4 🦊 : Now that the database knows when each user is online, you need to tell the database who's turn it is.
+## TASK 4 🦊 : Now that the database knows when each user is online, you need to tell the database who's turn it is.
 1. Add a child to your database called *turns* and set the default value to 1.
 2. Inside `function playerTakeTurn(e) {}`, read the data in ONCE using [THIS COMMAND](https://firebase.google.com/docs/database/web/read-and-write#read_data_once) and if it's player 1's turn let them place their piece (NEXT TASK) and if not, show the lightbox and tell them it's not their turn.